lando/lando/docs/config/services.md

 ### Localhost Assignment

 Lando will attempt to assign `localhost` addresses to any service that has ports `80` or `443` exposed.
-By default this is most of our services.
+By default, this is most of our services.
 An exception is the [`compose`](./compose.md) service which requires the user manually expose the ports they need at the Docker Compose level.
 You can tell Lando to assign `localhost` addresses to additional `http` ports with the following.

 ```yaml
 services: